Guitar Strumming Patterns

 Downstrokes

-Make sure to start strumming at the bass note of the chord, for a downstroke.
+Make sure to start strumming at the bass note of the chord for a downstroke.

 Upstrokes

-Counting The Beat
+Counting the Beat

-The point being that learning to strum also means learning how to count notes.
+Learning to strum also means learning how to count notes.

-Basic Strumming Patterns To Try Out
+Basic Strumming Patterns to Try Out

-First read the pattern, make sure you understand it and try a dry run.
+First, read the pattern, make sure you understand it, and try a dry run.

-Each pattern will get a little harder than the last.
+Each pattern will get progressively harder.

-Pattern 1: 4 beat downstroke
+Pattern 1: 4 Beat Downstroke

 Keep increasing your speed as you play.